w3f/Grants-Program/applications/Prowser.md

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

-- The project is a simple user focused application (DApp) that enables users to earn rewards for time they spend via the browser.
+- The project is a simple user focused application (Hybrid DApp) that enables users to earn rewards for time they spend via the browser.
 - Polkadot Users.
 Anyone that browses the Web.
 - It helps create a lightweight application that helps users leverage Blockchain technology into their Web operations.
 - I have conducted extensive research, and on a comprehensive gap analysis using identification methodologies have been able to identify a market requirement.